 Getting a Good Build and Adjustments

 Bike retailers are responsible for final assembly and adjustment.
-When bikes arrive from the factory, some components are not yet attached and others are just that—attached.
+When bikes arrive from the factory, some components are not yet attached, and others are just that—attached.
 If shop mechanics do no more than slap on the remaining parts, the bike won’t work: Brake pads might not contact rims, for example, and you might not be able to shift into all the gears.

 Any shop will assemble and adjust the bike so you can ride out using all the gears; that typically takes about 45 minutes.
 But a great shop will do much more—possibly spending two to four hours on assembly.

-While our ratings don’t specifically identify shops that do the best preparation work, our Ratings Tables show ratings of repair work by surveyed customers.
+While our ratings don’t specifically identify shops that do the best preparation work, our Ratings Tables shows rating of repair work by surveyed customers.
 Several shops were rated “superior” for “doing work properly” by at least 90 percent of their surveyed repair-work customers.
 Because most shops use the same mechanics to assemble bikes as to repair them, it’s reasonable to assume that shops with high-quality repair operations are good prospects for top-quality bike preparation.

 Almost all bike shops offer a period of free adjustments after sales.
 Many offer free adjustments for the life of the bicycle, while others limit them to one year, six months, or less.
-Your bike will almost certainly need adjustments after initial use—and a shop with a good reputation for repairs is likely to do this work carefully.

 Getting a Good Price

-Along with quality of service, price is another important factor.
-Unlike most retail businesses, however, prices for new bicycles vary little from store to store.
-Because bike manufacturers maintain strict pricing controls over retailers, even a $25 difference for major name brands is rare.
+Unlike many retail businesses, prices for new bicycles vary little from store to store, and you won’t find big savings by buying online.
+Because bike manufacturers maintain strict pricing controls over retailers, our undercover shoppers found that even a $25 difference for major name brands is rare.

 On the other hand, the market for bike components and accessories—ranging from handlebars to clothing to car-top carriers—is less stringent, with some stores charging half as much as their competition for a particular item.
 You’ll find even lower prices for accessories online.

-To make sure you don’t get taken for a ride, ou Ratings Tables also provide repair service price comparison scores.
+To make sure you don’t get taken for a ride, our Ratings Tables also provide repair service price comparison scores.
 These scores show how each shop’s prices for four jobs compared to the average prices of all surveyed shops.
 The scores are adjusted to a base of $100.
 Thus a shop with a price comparison score of $110 had prices 10 percent higher than the average of all shops’ prices for the same jobs.

-Our Undercover Shoppers Were Quoted Big Price Differences by Shops for the Same Work*|
+Our Undercover Shoppers Were Quoted Big